yclas/guides/docs/api-documentation.md

 ### Categories

 Retrieve all the categories, you can filter, sort etc.  Theres no pagination here.

 `GET /api/v1/categories`

-For example, get categories with deep = 1 , those that are to display on the home page:
+Example, get categories with deep = 1 , those that are to display on home page:

 `GET /api/v1/categories?parent_deep=1`